seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-ideal-mining.md

 PPS shifts *multiple types of risk* to the pool operator.
 For example, imagine a pool is paying $20 per share, but then the price of Bitcoin crashes -99% -- but the pool-operator is asleep.
 They keep paying $20 per share.
 Miners would switch to this pool, draining the pool's banking account (since the pool is overpaying for BTC, now worth 99% less than it was yesterday).
 A second example: imagine the pool-operator anticipates that today's BTC transaction-fee revenues will be $5000 total.
 He sets a high PPS rate, to attract hashers.
 But, actually, the blocks mined today only total $2000 in txn-fee revenue.
 The pool-operator eats the loss.
 Finally, the pool-operator may expect to hit 20 blocks today -- they set a high PPS rate.
 But, they have bad luck, the whole pool only hits 14 blocks.
 It doesn't matter -- the pool-operator still has to pay everyone out, as promised.

 The rival payout method (PPLNS, and its variants) works the opposite way.
 It [1] waits for the pool to hit a real Bitcoin block, and then [2] distributes the reward of that block proportionally, to all miners, based on who found more shares.
 It used to be called "proportional" (for that reason) and it has since split into many variants of its own.
-But the key points are [1] you are tied to the pool's fate -- if they are unlucky (and never hit a block), then you never get paid; [2] you don't get paid, *until* the pool hits a block (thus, you bear the "exchange rate fluctuation" risk, etc).
+But the key points are [1] you are tied to the pool's fate -- if they are unlucky (and never hit a block), then you never get paid; [2] you don't get paid, *until* the pool hits a block (thus, you bear the "exchange rate fluctuation" risk, etc).[^2]

+[^2]: You also suffer if your pool-mates utilize bad templates.
+OCEAN, for example, allows clients to choose "their own template".
+(This is to "limit spam", supposedly.)
+Imagine that Alice and Bob both mine at OCEAN -- Alice, however, prefers to mine *empty blocks*.
+When Alice hits a block, the entire pool -- Bob included -- will collect less money.

 Some payouts distinguish between "the block subsidy" and "the transaction fees" -- to me this makes no difference.
 FPPS is equal to PPS, for my purposes.
 (In the future, there will be only fees, and zero block subsidy.)